 The tool for this job isn’t just a simple plastic drink stirrer that most people associate with the term.
 This stick is cut from a tree that is native to the West Indies and is known for its unusual, five-pronged branches.
 With the Minnesota State Fair in full-swing, you might expect to find this stick for sale at the Merchandise Mart, or perhaps the Grandstand, but you won’t.
 Nor will you find one in the Horticulture Exchange or anywhere near Machinery Hill.
 In fact, you would be hard pressed to find a swizzle stick anywhere in St. Paul!

 So, if you can’t buy one at the State Fair, surely you can find these exotic sticks online, right?
 Wrong.
-It seems the only way you can obtain an authentic swizzle stick is to get one from a good friend, fly to Martinique where they call it a baton lele and bring one back with you, or make one yourself.
-I love a challenge like that, so when I read Chris Stanley’s post regarding a DIY solution to this dilemma, I had to give it a shot.
-Not everyone likes such projects, and even though this is pretty simple, I decided to host a giveaway drawing (more about that later).
+It seems the only way you can obtain an authentic swizzle stick is to get one from a good friend, fly to Martinique where they call it a baton lele and bring one back with you, or make one yourself (since this writing, Cocktail Kingdom has been selling them).
+We love a challenge like that, so when we read Chris Stanley’s post regarding a DIY solution to this dilemma, we had to give it a shot.
+Not everyone likes such projects, and even though this is pretty simple, we decided to host a giveaway drawing (more about that later).

 Swizzle Stick DIY Summary